hmehryar/Hm.JetscapeMl/README.md

 5. Open a pull request (PR) to the original repository, describing the changes you've made.

 Please ensure your contributions adhere to the project's coding standards and follow best practices.

+## License
+This project is licensed under the MIT License.
+Feel free to customize this template according to your project's specifics and additional information you want to provide.